 Because such resting orders would no longer be repriced if locked or crossed by an Away Market, such orders would not need to be assigned new working times and would therefore retain priority at their original price.
-In addition, for market participants that read the Exchange's proprietary market data and are aware of displayed, depthof-book orders, this proposed change provides greater certainty regarding the price at which a liquidity-taking order would execute on the Exchange.
+In addition, for market participants that read the Exchange's proprietary market data and are aware of displayed, depth-of-book orders, this proposed change provides greater certainty regarding the price at which a liquidity-taking order would execute on the Exchange.

 This proposed rule text therefore promotes transparency and clarity in Exchange rules that all resting, displayed orders, including depth-of-book orders, would stand their ground if locked or crossed by an Away Market.
-Proposed Rule 7.36-E(b)(4) is based in part on IEX Rules 11.190(h)(3)(A)(i) and (h)(3)(B)(i) and LTSE Rules 11.190(g)(3)(A)(i) and (g)(3)(B)(i), described above, and is consistent with proposed MEMX Rule 11.6(j)(1)(A)(ii).
+Proposed Rule 7.36(b)(4) is based in part on IEX Rules 11.190(h)(3)(A)(i) and (h)(3)(B)(i) and LTSE Rules 11.190(g)(3)(A)(i) and (g)(3)(B)(i), described above, and is consistent with proposed MEMX Rule 11.6(j)(1)(A)(ii).

-The Exchange proposes related changes to remove references to Rule 7.31-E(a)(2)(C) in connection with Primary Pegged Orders and replace that rule text with proposed new functionality that such orders would stand their ground at their lastdisplayed price.
+The Exchange proposes related changes to remove references to Rule 7.31(a)(2)(C) in connection with Primary Pegged Orders and replace that rule text with proposed new functionality that such orders would stand their ground at their last-displayed price.
 As described above, if the PBBO becomes locked or crossed, displayed orders on the Exchange would stand their ground.
 The Exchange proposes that in such scenario, resting Primary Pegged Orders, which are dynamically pegged to the PBBO, would similarly stand their ground.
-As further proposed, if the PBBO becomes locked or crossed, Primary Pegged Orders would wait for a PBBO that is not locked or crossed before the display and working price of such orders are adjusted.
+As further proposed, if the PBBO becomes locked or crossed, resting Primary Pegged Orders would wait for a PBBO that is not locked or crossed before the display and working price of such orders is adjusted.
 While the market is locked or crossed, such orders would remain eligible to trade at their current working price.

-To effect this change, the Exchange proposes to amend Rule 7.31-E(h)(2)(B) relating to Primary Pegged Orders by deleting the last clause of that Rule 19 and amend the last sentence of that paragraph as follows (new text underlined, proposed text for deletion in brackets): "If after arrival, the PBBO becomes locked or crossed, the Primary Pegged Order will wait for a PBBO that is not locked or crossed before the display and working price [is] are adjusted[, but] and remains eligible to trade at its current working price."
+To effect these changes, the Exchange proposes to amend Rule 7.31(h)(2)(B) relating to Primary Pegged Orders by deleting the last clause of that Rule 19 and amend the last sentence of that paragraph as follows (new text underlined, proposed text for deletion in brackets): "If after arrival, the PBBO becomes locked or crossed, the Primary Pegged Order will wait for a PBBO that is not locked or crossed before the display and working price [is]are adjusted[, but]and remains eligible to trade at its current working price."

-Second, the Exchange proposes to specify how the Exchange would process orders following either a UTP Regulatory Halt in a UTP Security or an Auction that is not preceded by continuous trading.20 Because continuous trading did not precede either of these scenarios, the Exchange does not have a displayed quote eligible to stand its ground.
-Accordingly, to prevent publishing a quote that would lock or cross an Away Market, the Exchange proposes that before the Exchange publishes a quote following either of these scenarios, orders that are marketable against a protected quotation on an Away Market would be either routed (if routable) or cancelled (if non-
+Second, the Exchange proposes to specify how the Exchange would process orders following a UTP Regulatory Halt in a UTP Security.
+20 Because continuous trading did not precede the resumption of trading of such security on the Exchange, the Exchange does not have a displayed quote eligible to stand its ground.
+Accordingly, to prevent publishing a quote that would lock or cross an Away Market, the Exchange proposes that before the Exchange publishes a quote, orders that are marketable against a protected quotation on an Away Market would be either routed (if routable) or cancelled (if non-routable).